Lebo-Madikane/low-level-programming/3-array/README.md

 1 - A C program to find the average of n numbers using arrays.

 2 - A C program that stores and prints 6 multi-dimentional array values.

+3 - A C program declaring a three dimensional array.